 - Ciel's name mean's "sky," appropriate for a fighter-pilot hero.
 His loyal best pal Copain's name means "companion."
 Sole female cast member Femme's name means "woman."
 Did you expect a guy named "Rival" to be on your side?

 - Mighty Glacier/Stone Wall: Hardi's Courage has average firepower (tied with Ciel's Avenir and Copain's Chevalier at B), the worst bank efficiency in the game (a C rating), and lacks traditional special weapons, but compensates by having the highest durability rating out of all the planes (S ranked) and can issue commands to his men to have them flank the opponent at the cost of temporarily overheating the plane.

 - Money for Nothing: Any money you acquire acts as your score.
 You don't buy anything with it.

-- Although one stage awards you a better engine for your plane if you end up with more money than your comrades.
+- Although one stage in the second Scene awards you a better engine for your plane if you end up with more money than your comrades.